-In practical terms, when I say that I have to let go of doubt, this means that in the moments where I cannot feel the presence of Truth/God/Order/Peace, and instead I feel insecurity and doubt, that I have to keep believing Truth/God/Order/Peace is who I am and act accordingly.
-This is the work of faith, which is the work of neutralizing doubt.
-We will not always be able to feel Truth/God/Order/Peace.
+In practical terms, when I say that I have to let go of doubt, this means that in the moments where I cannot feel the presence of faith, and instead I feel insecurity and doubt, that I have to practice turning toward faith anyway.
+The work of faith, is the work of neutralizing doubt.
+We will not always be able to feel good.
 We are human, and we have selves, and thinking minds.
-So we don’t get to feel peace all the time, that’s just not how it works.
+So We have wounds that get touched, and we just don’t get to feel peace all the time.
+That’s just not how it works.
 What we feel is whatever is coming up us in that moment.
-But when we Know Truth/God/Order/Peace is the unchanging foundation, it makes what is coming up in each moment easier to hold and process.
-We can understand the feelings for what they are — the past or present trying to situate itself in the present— and learn to read them like a book.
+But when we have faith that there is a stable, unchanging foundation underneath, what is coming up in each moment becomes easier to hold and process.
+We can understand the feelings for what they are — the past or future trying to situate itself in the present.
 They are not me, but they can tell me what’s happening with my self.
 They are the language through which my psyche is trying to talk to me.

 Miraculously, somewhere along the way, I started to understand that we don’t have to fear the loop of the self, or indulge it… though we will continue to do those things for a long time as that is the practice.
 Falling out and catching ourselves is how we get stronger, and that is how we deepen this groove.
 We have to get caught to learn how to get healthily out.
 This is not only unavoidable, but how it actually works.
 It’s just that through all of that being human-ness, we have to know that we are also God, we are Love, we are Order and Peace.
 Under the waves, the ocean is steady.
 We are the magnificence of the meeting of the Unconditioned and the conditioned.
 We have to know we are both, even when it’s stormy.
 When it’s stormy, we can get very lost, and mistrustful that the stillness is there.
 We doubt, and we start align with the what we call demons, and hate, and disorder.
 This is only a function of the thinking mind, not a function of Truth.